Philip Nitschke: Early life and education

+Early career

-After graduating Nitschke worked as an intern at Royal Darwin Hospital, and then as an after hours general practitioner.
+After graduating Nitschke worked as an intern at Royal Darwin Hospital, and then as an after-hours general practitioner.
 When the Northern Territory branch of the Australian Medical Association publicly opposed the proposed Northern Territory legislation to provide for legal euthanasia, Nitschke and a small group of dissenting Territory doctors published a contrary opinion in the NT News under the banner Doctors for change.
 This put him in a position of an informal spokesperson for the proposed legislation.
 After the Rights of the Terminally Ill Act (ROTI Act) came into force on 1 July 1996, Nitschke assisted four terminally ill people to end their lives using the Deliverance Machine he developed.
 This practice was ceased when the ROTI Act was effectively nullified by the Australian Parliament's Euthanasia Laws Act 1997.

 In the 1996 Australian federal election Nitschke ran in the seat of the Northern Territory for the Australian Greens but was unsuccessful.

 After the ROTI Act was nullified Nitschke began providing advice to others about how they can end their lives, leading to the formation of Exit International in 1997.
 A notable case of Nitschke's was that of Nancy Crick, aged 69.
-On 22 May 2002, Crick, in the presence of over 20 friends and family (but not Nitschke), took a lethal dose of barbiturates, went quickly to sleep and died within 20 minutes.
+On 22 May 2002, Crick, in the presence of over 20 friends and family (but not Nitschke), took a lethal dose of barbiturates, went quickly to sleep, and died within 20 minutes.
 Nitschke had encouraged Crick to enter palliative care, which she did for a number of days before returning home again.
 She had undergone multiple surgeries to treat bowel cancer and was left with multiple dense and inoperable bowel adhesions that left her in constant pain and frequently in the toilet with diarrhoea.
 She was not, however, terminally ill at the time of her death.
 Nitschke said the scar tissue from previous cancer surgery had caused her suffering.
 "She didn't actually want to die when she had cancer.
 She wanted to die after she had cancer treatment," he said.

 Nitschke made headlines in New Zealand when he announced plans to accompany eight New Zealanders to Mexico where the drug Nembutal, capable of producing a fatal overdose, can be purchased legally.
 He also made headlines, even angering some fellow right-to-die advocates, when he presented his plan to launch a "death ship" that would have allowed him to circumvent local laws by euthanising people from around the world in international waters.

 In the 2007 Australian federal election Nitschke ran against the Australian politician Kevin Andrews in the Victorian seat of Menzies but was unsuccessful.

 In 2009 Nitschke helped to promote Dignified Departure, a 13-hour, pay-television program on doctor-assisted suicide in Hong Kong and mainland China.
 The program aired in October in China on the Family Health channel, run by the official China National Radio.

 Organisations opposed to euthanasia, as well as some supporting euthanasia, are critical of Nitschke and his methods.